AjayAnand86/customer-statement-processor/README.md

 ## Improvements

-1. Basic authentication: user/password are hardcoded
+1. API monitoring can be added to monitor API service status
-2. Scope of improvement in validation framework, can be added validation for IBAN no.
+2. Error handling can be improved.
 3. Static code analysis
 4. Test case coverage to increase